FlareSolverr/FlareSolverr/README.md

 CAPTCHA_SOLVER | none | Captcha solving method.
 It is used when a captcha is encountered.
 See the Captcha Solvers section.
 TZ | UTC | Timezone used in the logs and the web browser.
 Example: `TZ=Europe/London`.
 HEADLESS | true | Only for debugging.
 To run the web browser in headless mode or visible.
+BROWSER_TIMEOUT | 30000 | If you are experiencing errors/timeouts because your system is slow, you can try to increase this value.
+Remember to increase the `maxTimeout` parameter too.
 PORT | 8191 | Listening port.
 You don't need to change this if you are running on Docker.
 HOST | 0.0.0.0 | Listening interface.
 You don't need to change this if you are running on Docker.